dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-6 Core and Reference Cycles.md

 The `ref-cycles` event counts cycles as if there were no frequency scaling.
 The external clock on the platform has a frequency of 100 MHz, and if we scale it by the *clock multiplier*, we will get the base frequency of the processor.
 The clock multiplier for the Skylake i7-6000 processor equals 34: it means that for every external pulse, the CPU executes 34 internal cycles when it's running on the base frequency (i.e., 3.4 GHz).

-The `cycles` event counts real CPU cycles that takes into account frequency scaling.
+The `cycles` event counts real CPU cycles and takes into account frequency scaling.
 Using the formula above we can confirm that the average operating frequency was `43340884632 cycles / 10.899 sec = 3.97 GHz`.
 When you compare the performance of two versions of a small piece of code, measuring the time in clock cycles is better than in nanoseconds, because you avoid the problem of the clock frequency going up and down.